dm6718/RITSAR/README.md

 Over the coming months, I will update this readme with more detailed instructions as well as interfaces for AFRL Gotcha data and DIRSIG SAR simulated data.

 If anyone is interested in collaborating, I can be reached at dm6718@g.rit.edu.
+Ideas on how to incorporate a GUI or package the code for a distutils distribution would be greatly appreciated.